 This radio communication angle really needs to be explored much more deeply and exposed.
 It makes the videotaping violations all the more egregious, since the electronics gave the coaches much greater leverage to benefit from their cheating.

-many of the silly comments, usually from Pats fans, that say "Everyone was taping or stealing signals", I have to smile at their naivete.
+When I see many of the silly comments, usually from Pats fans, that say "Everyone was taping or stealing signals", I have to smile at their naivete.
 Maybe everyone was stealing signals, but everyone wasn't tampering with radio frequencies and it was exactly that violation that placed the Patriots cheating in a unique and much more dishonest context.

 Also, who really knows what else was being done with the frequencies if the Patriots had successfully dodged NFL surveillance on the assigned frequency?
 Of course this is speculative, but could they have been eavesdropping on their opponents electronic communications?
 I suspect that this is unlikely since the communications would have easily been encrypted, but if they were not properly encrypted, the NFL would have another poorly managed process as a reason for their defensiveness and a possible cover-up.

 Until this is fully aired, the public will have no real confidence in what has happened and Senator Specter will be dragged into the cover-up himself.

 I know of two national writers who plan to follow up specifically on this aspect of the investigation if it’s not properly addressed.
 There are eerie parallels between this matter and the baseball steroids scandal where league officials conspire silently with the real offenders in protecting the IMAGE of the game.
 Somewhere in the process, the INTEGRITY of the game is forgotten and left unprotected.

 If someone living in Pennsylvania sees this posting, please forward it to Arlen Specter's congressional office.
 His site does not accept email submissions from out of state citizens.